catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ### Test functions

 Writing assertions in various places can absolutely work to tell you if your system is functioning as expected.
 But there are some common situations that can make it a little painful:

 * sometimes there's a bunch of weird setup to even make that assertion, and you'd like to keep that out of your actual pipeline
 * sometimes you want to test that something works in a variety of situations, but the assertions need to change based on the situation
 * sometimes your *full* pipeline takes forever but there's a subsetted version of your pipeline that will expose most of the problems anyways, so you want to run the same checks on both
+* when an assertion fails, your whole pipeline stops running - so if there are multiple problems you only know about the first one.

 That's where test functions come in.
 By writing small functions that do that setup for you,